-The discount rate used to measure the total OPEB liability was 6.90% and 4.80% for the years ended December 31, 2021 and 2020, respectively.
+The discount rate used to measure the total OPEB liability was 6.90% for the years ended December 31, 2022 and 2021.
 The projection of cash flows used to determine the discount rate assumed that District contributions will be made at rates equal to the actuarially determined contribution rates.
-Based on those assumptions, the OPEB plan's fiduciary net position will not be available to make all projected future benefit payments of current plan members.
-Therefore, in 2020, a blended rate was used based on the long-term expected rate of return on OPEB plan investments and the S&P Municipal Bond 20 Year High Grade Index was used to determine the total OPEB liability.
-In 2021, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments and the long-term expected rate of return on OPEB plan investments was used to determine the total OPEB liability.
+Based on those assumptions, the OPEB plan's fiduciary net position will be available to make all projected future benefit payments of current plan members and the long-term expected rate of return on OPEB plan investments was used to determine the total OPEB liability.

-Notes to Financial Statements December 31, 2021 and 2020 (In Thousands)
+Notes to Financial Statements December 31, 2022 and 2021 (In Thousands)